 There are 2 ways for your students to view their grades in Blackboard:

-1. There is a My Grades button located in their Global Navigation menu.
+1. Clicking on the My Grades button located in their Global Navigation menu.

-2. There is a Course Menu item called My Grades that is part of the default menu for all new Blackboard course shells.
+2. Clicking on the Course Menu item called My Grades that is part of the default menu for all new Blackboard course shells.
 The My Grades area is unavailable to students by default, so they cannot see this menu item until you make it available to students.

 To view an entire class roster, click on the Show All button located on the bottom-right of the page.